gowtham2k2/Subreddit-Transfer-and-Unsubscriber/README.md

 <img src="/Images/link extracter output.png" width="1200"/>

 ## Step 5:
 Right-click on the generated links and select "copy link address".
+Don't do CTRL+C and CTRL+V  this link is Shortned by the browser

 <img src="Images/copy link.png" width="1200"/>